-The Bellmouth reducer open area is normally double that of the duct area.
+The Bellmouth reducer open area usually is double that of the duct area.
 Therefore, the air entering the bell mouth reducer is low.
-Thus reducing noise, turbulence, and pressure drop.
+Thus, reducing noise, turbulence, and pressure drop.
 The bell-mouth reducer shape allows the maximum amount of air to be drawn into the duct with minimum loss.

-The fitting pressure loss.
-The fitting pressure loss for a duct intake from an open space is equal to the velocity pressure.
-Therefore, it is equal to the the square of the velocity.
-By increasing the area at the intake you can drastically reduce the pressure drop of the fitting.
-Also a bellmouth reducer is used to reduce shock losses at entry.
+The fitting pressure loss for a ducted intake from an area is equal to the velocity pressure.
+Therefore, it is equal to the square of the velocity.
+Thus, by increasing the area at the intake, you can drastically reduce the pressure drop of the fitting.
+Also, a bellmouth reducer is used to reduce shock losses at entry.

 A bell-mouth reducers inlet duct is a form of convergent inlet air duct used to direct air into the inlet of a gas turbine engine.
 The area of a convergent duct gets smaller as the air flows into the engine.

-How To Choose A Bell Mouth Reducer.
+How To Choose A Bell Mouth Reducer

-Know the velocity of air being used for the bellmouth reducers.
-Also know the well as the size of the duct.
-And the CFM being handled by the duct section.
-Next know that bell mouth reducers should be tapered at 45 degrees for smooth entry/exit of air.
+Know the velocity of the air used for the bellmouth reducers.
+Also, know the well as the size of the duct.
+And the CFM is being handled by the duct section.
+Next, know that bell mouth reducers should taper at 45 degrees for smooth entry/exit of air.